BKopysc/shortmind-api/README.md

 A simple text blog for short posts

 ## Features
-- User authentication
+- User authentication and authorization (JWT and Role-based)
-- Posts (shortminds) creation
+- Posts ("shortminds") creation
 - Comments on posts
 - Likes on posts